dinesh-raj14/Sales-Analysis/README.md

 ### Project Overview

 This  project focuses on analyzing sales data  for improving business decisions.
-By integrating multiple datasets, the dashboard provides a comprehensive view of sales trends, regional performance, and product analysis
+By integrating multiple datasets, the dashboard provides a comprehensive view of Revenue trends, regional performance, and product analysis

 ### Data Sources